solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 logic], which typically responds to transient issues by initiating subsequent connections after a delay.

-If you still encounter issues with Flexible Server, [send a support request from the Azure portal.]
+If none of the above resolve the issue with the MySQL instance, [send a support request from the Azure portal.]

 ### Other resources

 [Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts

+# Summary

-# Business Continuity and Disaster Recovery (BCDR)
+TODO \# 10 / Business Continuity and Disaster Recovery (BCDR)

 ## Backup and restore

-As with any mission-critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of your overall system design.
-If an unforeseen event occurs, you should have the ability to restore your data to a point in time (Recovery Point Objective) in a reasonable amount of time (Recovery Time Objective).
+As with any mission-critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of the overall system design.
+If an unforeseen event occurs, adminitrators should have the ability to restore data to a point in time called the Recovery Point Objective (RPO) and in a reasonable amount of time called the Recovery Time Objective (RTO).

 ### Backup